shabab477/blog/readme.md

 ![Digitally Demused](/img/logo_top.png "Digitally Demused")

-##Contents
+## Contents
 Blog will contain my idea of development and what I have learnt over the weeks that follows.
 Also, I will be sharing some light hearted stuff here and there.
-Oh did I see there will be memes?
+Oh did I say there will be memes?
 Yeah, there will be memes.

 ## Author of Blog